 - (i) Record all receipts in date order. - (ii) Number all receipts in sequential order and leave the copy attached in the receipts book.
 Mark supporting paperwork with the receipt number and date. - (iii) Put all money received at a meeting into the bank with one paying in slip.
 In the account book on a separate line enter the paying in slip number in the 'Receipt Number' column and the total amount in the 'Total paid into bank' column. - (iv) The Treasurer should not sign a receipt for herself.
 This is good practice and avoids accusations of fraud. - (v) You only need to issue a receipt for cash.
 Maintaining a list of payments with cheque numbers or cash receipt number, amount received and date recorded is sufficient.
 Prepare lists of receipts for each event and for the subscriptions. - 5.2.3.
 Supporting documentation.
 Keep payments paperwork separate from receipts paperwork and file in order of receipt date/cheque number/payment date.
 Everything must be accounted for by some form of paperwork. - 5.2.4.
 How to reconcile the accounts with the bank statement.
 Mark each cheque stub that has been cleared by the bank, to indicate it has been cleared.
 If using the electronic account book or the new account book, indicate using the R (reconciliation) to confirm that the amount has all been cleared into the account. - 5.2.5.
 In any year only those transactions which were dated in the accounting year should be entered in the accounts book. - 5.2.6 See 7.10 Bank reconciliation for how to account for uncleared bank items. - 5.3.
-Paper accounts book.
-Surrey Federation are no longer providing the green account book form NFWI, but instead can supply an A3 printed version of the spreadsheet for those who do not want to prepare accounts on a computer.
-If you have an old NFWI accounts book you are want to continue using it please ask for a copy of the December 2022 handbook for notes as to which column to use.
+Paper accounts book. - 5.3.1 Surrey Federation are no longer providing the green account book from NFWI, If you have an old NFWI accounts book you are want to continue using it please ask for a copy of the December 2022 handbook for notes as to which column to use.
+The columns in the green book do not correspond to the headings on the Surrey Financial statement.

-5.4.
+- 5.3.2 SFWI can supply an A3 printed version of the spreadsheet for those who do not want to prepare accounts on a computer that uses the Surrey headings. - 5.4.
 Where to enter data into the electronic accounts book.
 If the column headings in the electronic book do not agree to these notes you are either using the national version or an old version of the Surrey one.
 The current Surrey Federation version is on https://surreyfedwi.org.uk/resources/document-library/.
-This handbook has been written using latest version of the spreadsheet.
+This handbook has been written using latest version of the spreadsheet. - 5.4.1.

-5.4.1.
 Receipts